Strategies Around Charitable Giving

 I proposed some new deadlines: I like April 15, because it’s a form of political activism for me to make sure the things that I want funded are funded without using OPM.
 (My personal ethos resists compelling other people to pay for what I want, and taxation is definitely compulsion.)
 If that line of thinking works for you, set yourself a deadline of April 15 (or, this year, July 15th).
 But you could do Giving Tuesday (the day after Black Monday), or your birthday, or some other date — just set one.

-What’s Your Why?
+Understand your Why.
 Why give if there’s no tax benefit?
 Giving benefits the giver.
 You feel rich.
 You feel good after doing a good deed.
 It lifts your mood and improves mental resilience.
 And you can support causes, organizations, or individuals you believe in and want to see succeed.

-What’s Your Amount?
+Create your Charitable Budget.
 I’ve noticed eye-rolling when discussing $5,000 gifts.
 If you tithe, $5,000 is 10% of $50,000.
 But you don’t have to tithe.
 More common is giving 3 to 5%.
 You get to decide how much you give.
 Don’t decide not to give because you don’t meet a particular rate of giving.

 Use Charity Navigator or GuideStar to help you choose.
 Pick a combination of three or four organizations that only you would give to.
 Make the world a better place because you existed by funding your values.
-Find the obscure ones without marketing budgets that are doing super important work like preventing children from being sold into sex trafficking (like Riverkids) or that provide housing for the children of impoverished workers so they can find work in the cities of Columbia.
+Find the obscure ones without marketing budgets that are doing super important work like preventing children from being sold into sex trafficking (like Destiny Rescue) or that provide housing for the children of impoverished workers so they can find work in the cities of Columbia.
 Fund small charities without marketing budgets.
 Want to teach your children to give?
 Match their gifts—then deduct it yourself.

 What else should you know about charitable giving?

 Direct giving is tricky.
-GiveDirectly very effective, as is Kiva.
+GiveDirectly is very effective, as is Kiva.
 Go online and shop for a place to give.

 Have you thought about your charitable giving strategy?
 Have you shifted how much you gave (or not quite gotten around to giving) because of tax code changes?
 Researching where you want to give can take a little time, but once you have your strategy in place it doesn’t take long to make a difference.